 Form DEBT - Schedule of Long-Term Liabilities Verify that the third column agrees with the district's prior year audit report for long-term liabilities.
 If the district had expenses in Object 7439, there should be amounts in the "Decreases" column.
 Amounts in the "Decreases" column should be reasonable compared to the audit report.
 "Amounts Due Within One Year" should be reasonable compared to the audit report.
 Form GANN - Gann Limit Appropriations Calculation Verify that the amount on line D.10. (page 3) is zero.
 If line D.10. is a positive amount, a copy of the letter to the California Department of Finance, requesting an increase to the district's appropriations limit, must be included with the Gann Limit.
-Form ICR - Indirect Cost Rate Worksheet (Exhibit A) Verify that no rate charged in the current year was higher than the district's approved indirect cost rate.
+Form ICR - Indirect Cost Rate Worksheet (Exhibit A) Verify that no rate charge in the current year was higher than the district's approved indirect cost rate.
 Form NCMOE - No Child Left Behind Maintenance of Effort Expenditures Verify that the maintenance of effort has been met in Section III., line E. (page 2).
-Financial Analysis - General Fund 1) Actual current year unrestricted ending fund balance (EFB) on page 2, column A, line F.2. (from unaudited actuals).
-2) Estimated current year unrestricted EFB on page 2, column A, line F.2. (from estimated actuals on July 1 budget) Difference between the actual EFB from unaudited actuals and the estimated EFB from the July 1 budget Verify that budget year unrestricted EFB on line F.2. in column D would not be negative.
-Verify that minimum reserve requirement is still met when actual beginning fund balance is used.
-Other Concerns If the district has a charter school that is not accounted for in Fund 09 of the district's unaudited actuals, verify that the charter school has submitted its own independent unaudited actuals report the county office.
+Financial Analysis - General Fund 1) Note the actual current year unrestricted ending fund balance (EFB) on page 2, column A, line F.2. (from unaudited actuals).
+2) Note the estimated current year unrestricted EFB on page 2, column A, line F.2. (from estimated actuals in adopted budget) Note the difference between the actual EFB from unaudited actuals and the estimated EFB from the adopted budget.
+Verify that the budget year unrestricted EFB on line F.2. in column D does not become negative with the newly adjusted numbers.
+Verify that the minimum reserve requirement is still met when the actual beginning fund balance is used.
+Other Concerns If the district has a charter school that is not accounted for in Fund 09 of the district's unaudited actuals, verify that the charter school has submitted its own independent unaudited actuals report to the county office.
 Document any discussion with the district staff concerning any other financial issues.
-J ·